7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **Is there a way to customize the colors, size of filaments, etc?**
 </summary>
-You can use a ’setup’ file you want to change some parameters of the display.
+You can use a `setup` file you want to change some parameters of the display.

 To create this file, follow these steps:
 1. Adjust the parameters to what you like in `play`.
-2. Press ‘R’ to output the parameters values on the terminal
+2. Press `R` to output the parameters values on the terminal
-3. Copy-paste to a new file that you call ’style.cyp’
+3. Copy-paste to a new file that you call `style.cyp`

 You can then start play with this file, and you should recover the display the way it was: